 - There will likely be other, and possibly more accurate, names for this societal system emerge as we all learn more.

 - But, you know what it’s not called, it’s not called a “utopia”.
 There is no such thing as utopia; there is only the best that can be designed up till now.

 (when the time comes)

-The World Summit hosts the logos of organizations that have communicated a willingness to collaborate, and then unify (when appropriate).
+The World Summit lists organizations that have communicated a willingness to collaborate, and then unify (when appropriate).

 Common Heritage lists organizations who have made the pledge for a world beyond money, politics and poverty.